hewittw/LaxWebsite/README.md

 # VersionToGrade for CSS
 For the CSS assignment, please grade my last commit on September the 21st.
 The commit number/code is: 4c4e0ea556393f67ca48876d269d6dea917f1bdd

+# Boostrap4Info
+For the 5 elements of bootstrap that I experimented with I created a dismissible banner, I used buttons and added the button class to two links, I created an image carousal, I created 5 modals, and I used Boostrap 4 to enhance the look of the table on my all about field lacrosse page.
+For the grid of rows/columns part of this assignment, I added a grid to my gif gallery that arranges the gifs depending on the current screen size.
+For the navbar part of this assignment, I added two drop down menus in order to make the navbar 'cooler'.
+As recommend by the w3School tutorial, I also used css to add padding to all my headings linked on the navbar so that the navbar does not accidentally cover the headings.

+#VersionToGrade for Bootstrap4